 I also love humanity, healing, art, beauty, and living a life of love – and being of massive service to others – it’s super important to me.
 I’m also a writer, performer, and singer – and currently writing a series of online Go Vegan programs, and plan to release a book. l love it all, and can’t wait to complete the writing of my musical based on integrating “sex, drugs, & rock n’roll” – as a path of enlightenment.
 That’s been a long-time coming!!!

-Anthony and I live in Tuscany, Italy – with Luna the Labrador and our 2 kitties.
-We’ve recently bought a retreat center in southern Tuscany, and we’re generating it and the 4,000 person village it’s a part of – to create a safe haven, and community center.
-We call it ASHA, Alchemy School of Healing Arts….
-Hope for Humanity.
+Anthony and I live in Tuscany, Italy.
+In 2020 we bought a retreat center in southern Tuscany, and we’ve regenerated it – to create a safe haven, retreat and community center called ASHA, Alchemy School of Healing Arts.

-We believe in these times, creating a safe haven is one of the most important things we can do, along with unifying – over polarizing – coming together and building the world we wish to live in… making it better for generations to come.
+We believe in these times, creating a safe haven and community is one of the most important things we can do, along with unifying, coming together and building the world we wish to live in.
+We believe that together we can make it better for the children, and generations to come. ❤️